jamesodhunt/go-vs-rust/RUST-NOTES.md

 - The "unit type"

   `()` is a special type called the *unit type* that can be used anywhere rust expects a types to go.

-(See below for an example).
+  A common idiom is to use it for a functions where we only care about an error condition by specifying the function as returning `Result<()>`.
+This means effectively, "return nothing (the unit type) on success, but return a real error on failure.

+## Enumerations (enums)

 - Enums are fully namespaced - you need to specify `<enum-name>::<enum-value>` when using them: